SK-Digital/cosmic-clicker/memory.md

 - Improved meteor rush event animation in src/components/RushEventAnimation.tsx: meteors are now more visible, animate smoothly, and the animation is properly cleaned up when the event ends.
 - The BlackHole rush event animation in `RushEventAnimation.tsx` is now centered in the right 75% of the screen (using a wrapper with marginLeft: 25vw and width: 75vw) to avoid overlapping the stat/currency box on the left.
 - All rush event animations are now visually impressive, cosmic-feeling, and strictly tied to the event lifecycle for performance and polish.
+- **AchievementsPanel.tsx** now uses the achievements state from GameContext, so progress bars and unlocks reflect actual game state, not a static list.
+- **GameContext.tsx**:
+  - Added `totalClicks` to `GameState` and initialState.
+  - The reducer now increments `totalClicks` on every click and uses it for the 'hundred-clicks' achievement progress.
+  - On LOAD_GAME, `totalClicks` is loaded (or set to 0 if missing) and used to recalculate achievement progress.

 ## File Structure (key files)
 - src/components/RushEventAnimation.tsx: Handles rush event animations (meteor shower, black hole rift).
 Now includes .rush-meteor and .rush-blackhole wrappers for testability.